clk

 Great, we created three commands to play with our printer.

-In most cases, we want to chain those commands is a flow.
+In most cases, we want to chain those commands in a so-called flow.

 Let’s define such a flow.